 There are a couple of more tips you can try.

 - One is to include references and contact details of any member of the faculty at educational institutes you attended.

 - Another is to attach letters from your school, college or university that speak highly about you as a student.

 I will conclude by adding, education and experience work in synergy on a good resume.
-For fresher, experience does not matter.
+Use a format where both are visible and can create an equal impact for a recruiter.
+For freshers, experience does not matter.
 Instead, speak about how you intend using the education can help you in a particular role.